Crafity/crafity-everyauth/README.md

     // /auth/facebook/callback?error_reason=user_denied&error=access_denied&error_description=The+user+denied+your+request.
     // This configurable route handler defines how you want to respond to
     // that.
-    // If you do not configure this, everyauth renders a default fallback
+    // If you do not configure this, crafity-everyauth renders a default fallback
     // view notifying the user that their authentication failed and why.
   })
   .findOrCreateUser( function (session, accessToken, accessTokExtra, fbUserMetadata) {